genomematt/xenomapper/README.md

                           equally well in both species) reads
     --paired              the SAM files consist of paired reads with forward and reverse reads occuring once and interlaced
-    --version             print version information and exit
+    --min_score MIN_SCORE
+                          the minimum mapping score required.
+Reads with lower scores will be considered unassigned.
+Values should be chosen based on the mapping program and read length (score is as SAM AS field value) --version             print version information and exit